 Why is it that some people live the life they’ve always dreamed of, while others watch from the sidelines as their own dreams gather dust?
 Is it luck, or an elusive quality that only some people are born with?
 Neither.
 Everything you need to live your own dream is contained between the pages of a simple book.

 It’s called The Slight Edge, and it’s NOT a self-help gimmick or motivational tool.
-It’s a personal development book that simply shows you how to create powerful results from the simple daily activities of your life, by using tools that are already within you.
+It simply shows you how to create powerful results from the simple daily activities of your life, by using tools that are already within you.
 Once you’ve got it, then you will discover how your philosophy…creates your attitude…creates your actions…creates your results…creates YOUR LIFE!
 And your life will never be the same again.

-The Slight Edge personal development book is merely a single plank in an ever-growing “positivity platform” designed to encourage people to make helping others a regular part of their everyday lives.
+The Slight Edge is merely a single plank in an ever-growing “positivity platform” designed to encourage people to make helping others a regular part of their everyday lives.
 Learn more about how “the ripple effect” can help you make giving a powerful habit.LEARN MORE

 …the self-described “perpetual student of personal development” who has devoted his life to health and happiness as well as personal and financial success – and find out how you can do the same.GO